InsureMO/rainbow-d9/d9-n3/README.md

 - No `title` attribute, which has already been used in tab title,
 - No `label` attribute.

+> Ignore all child node definitions when `body` presents.

+> `data` attribute is used to retrieve the data of the step content, simply set data into step model and widget will refresh automatically.

 ### Wizard Shared Content (WShared)